gbasler/squid/doc/tuto/Quasiquotes.md

 q: IR[Int, {val y: Int}] = ir"($y: Int) + 1"
 ```

-These operations will turn out to be crucially essential in Section _Rewritings_.
+These operations will turn out to be crucial in Section _Rewritings_.